logo image Philadelphia Shutter Company 866-875-7426

 • Hand Forged Hardware that has been wrought by a blacksmith, using the colonial method of hammering each individual piece to shape, by hand.

-• Hinges Hardware that mounts to the shutter, that allows it to be attached to the window hardware.
+• Hinges Hardware that mounts to the shutter, attaching it to the window hardware.

 • Lag Mount Standard mounting option when mounting into a masonary face.